 These beauties are a work in progress, dancing between collards and kale in all the most delicious ways.

 This beautiful mama collard green plant started my seed saving career, and for a decade since, I've been letting her promiscuously cross with overwintered kale to celebrate her superior cold-hardiness and voluptuous size but bring in some of the tenderness and crinkle of kale.
 A wild and wonderful work in progress!
-OP, 60 days.
+Open-pollinated.

-Collard Greens came to the US by way of African slaves, and were one of the few foods they were allowed to cultivate for themselves on plantations.
+Collard Greens have a long culinary history as described in this article by culinary historian Michael Twitty.
+They are native to Eurasia and traveled south to West and Central Africa sometime around the Middle Ages, where they became a popular food among Africans.
+There are stories of Collard Greens traveling to the U.S. from Germany, and possibly by way of African slaves.
+Collard Greens were one of the few foods they were allowed to cultivate for themselves on plantations.
 They have become a staple of Southern cuisine, but we in the North are a bit slower to catch up...cook them a bit longer than kale and they'll act similarly.
 I love how well they can hold their own in soups.

 Directions: Start indoors, 1/4" deep, and transplant out in spring, or direct seed mid-spring.
 For fall crop, seed indoors late May and transplant out quickly.
 Thin to 2' apart.